It’s Time To Purge The Pervs From Politics—And Let Women Step In

 This story reflects the views of this author, but not necessarily the editorial position of Fast Company.

-On November 9, 2016, Hillary Clinton, fresh from defeat by a pussy-grabbing misogynist, predicted better times ahead for women: “Now, I know we have still not shattered that highest and hardest glass ceiling, but someday someone will — and hopefully sooner than we might think right now.”
+On November 9, 2016, Hillary Clinton, fresh from defeat by a pussy-grabbing misogynist, predicted better times ahead for women: “Now, I know we have still not shattered that highest and hardest glass ceiling, but someday someone will–and hopefully sooner than we might think right now.”

 One year later, the glass ceiling remains intact, especially in politics.
 Women currently make up only 19.6% of the House of Representatives, 21% of the Senate, and only 20% of President Trump’s cabinet.

 But while men still hold most of the power, the country’s faith in men is starting to shatter, with every shard reflecting back a seemingly endless array of famous sexual predators.
-Every day, more prominent men in politics, entertainment, media, and tech are revealed to have sexual harassed or assulted women.
+Every day, more prominent men in politics, entertainment, media, and tech are revealed to have sexually harassed or assaulted women.

-Perhaps – just perhaps – the political power structure is due for a change.
+Perhaps–just perhaps–the political power structure is due for a change.

 America is not experiencing an epidemic of sexual predation so much as an epidemic of revelation, as a wave of rage and validation propels survivors to step forward.
 A national conversation is now happening.
-As a country we’ve had this conversation before – in 1991, when Anita Hill’s testimony against Clarence Thomas brought the term “sexual harassment” into the mainstream; in 1998, when Bill Clinton’s relationship with Monica Lewinsky spotlighted male abuse of power over female subordinates (additionally, he was accused of rape); and in 2016, when Donald Trump – who over multiple decades has been accused of raping his first wife as well as a 13-year-old girl, sexually assaulting 15 women, peeping on teenage girls as they changed their clothes, and other acts of misogynist abuse – became president.
+As a country we’ve had this conversation before– in 1991, when Anita Hill’s testimony against Clarence Thomas brought the term “sexual harassment” into the mainstream; in 1998, when Bill Clinton’s relationship with Monica Lewinsky spotlighted male abuse of power over female subordinates (additionally, he was accused of rape); and in 2016, when Donald Trump–who over multiple decades has been accused of raping his first wife as well as a 13-year-old girl, sexually assaulting 15 women, peeping on teenage girls as they changed their clothes, and other acts of misogynist abuse –became president.
 These “national conversations” generally ended with the women being publicly disparaged and the men facing few consequences.

 This time feels different.

 For the most part, women are actually being believed.
 Lifelong sexual predators are being forced to resign, undergo investigations, and even face criminal charges.
 Feminist writers warn, rightly, that a backlash looms.
-But in the meantime, a lesson is being driven home: don’t put male politicians on pedestals, unless you want to clean up the damage when they fall.
+But in the meantime, a lesson is being driven home: Don’t put male politicians on pedestals, unless you want to clean up the damage when they fall.

 This was not the lesson the male-dominated media wanted to teach us.
 Following Trump’s win, a flurry of editorials were written on the fallacy of “identity politics” and the importance of centering the needs of beleaguered white men, so that they would not elect an emotionally unhinged white supremacist sexual assaulter in the future.
 This was the wrong takeaway from 2016; what we really needed, to borrow a phrase from the Groper-in-Chief, was extreme vetting.